MEET THE SLOW FARMERS!

 This can lead to planning and cash-management difficulties – after all, it is pretty difficult to imagine getting paid only once a year!
 Low cash right before the harvest can also cause farmers to make sub-optimal sales decisions (e.g., selling coffee cherries before processing them, just get some emergency cash).

-That’s why we buy all types of coffee at a good price – not just the cream of the crop at a very high price, which is the traditional solution proposed by most high-end, sustainable coffee
+That’s why we buy all types of coffee at a good price – not just the cream of the crop at a very high price, which is the traditional solution proposed by most high-end, responsible coffee players.

 In addition, to reduce risk. we do not expose Slow farmers to price-swings of coffee.
 We pay a fixed minimum price that is compatible to the Fairtrade standards, so that the farmers can count on the minimum of income they get.